-- Divide the dough into flour sections.
+- Divide the dough into four sections.
 On a floured piece of parchment paper, press each section into a disc.
 Dust the discs and a rolling pin with arrowroot and roll them out into circles about 5 inches across.

 - Beat the remaining egg in a small bowl and brush the tops of the discs.
-Slide the parchment and dough onto onto a baking sheet.
+Slide the parchment and dough onto a baking sheet.

 - Arrange a row of apple slices in the center of each disc, leaving space around the outside large enough to fold up.